v2sCollections/Constellation/Constellation Star Wars by v2/README.md

 - Replaces on-screen messages with messages spoken by Yoda.
 - Replaces music and sounds with ones from our favorite galaxy far far away!
+- Replacers the Boarding alarm with the one from the Death Star.

 ***